Robert Lazzarini: Installations

 Lazzarini's installation "skulls" was first exhibited in the Whitney Museum of American Art in the 2001 exhibition, "Bitsreams," and brought the artist into wider public visibility.
 The installation was made up of four sculptural variations based on a specific human skull, each mounted to one wall at eye level in an offset square room measuring fifteen by fifteen feet.
 Bathed in diffused fluorescent light, the shadows within the room heightened the works “image aspect” where “the walls of the gallery become a kind of uninflected visual field against which the form of each object is defined.”
 The experience presented a new type of embodied viewing wherein “You feel the space around you begin to ripple, to bubble, to infold, as if it were becoming unstuck from the fixed coordinates of its three-dimensional extension.
 You soon become disoriented, as this ungluing of space becomes more intense.”
 The intensification of the works' figure/ground relationships was brought to a new level with the installation of "guns and knives" at the Aldrich Contemporary Art Museum in Ridgefield, Connecticut, which marked the first time that Lazzarini altered the physical space of the gallery to heighten the viewer's sense of disorientation.

+Cancelled commissions

+In early September 2025, the United States Department of State, which administers the U.S. presentation at the Venice Biennale, awarded the commission for the 2026 U.S. Pavilion to Robert Lazzarini and the independent curator John Ravenal.
+Their proposal — developed with the University of South Florida's Contemporary Art Museum as institutional partner and titled History Maker — centered on the representation of American national symbols.
+After the commission had been awarded, the University of South Florida withdrew as the project's institutional sponsor, and the proposal did not proceed.